 However, an architect cannot usually be held responsible for compliance, as this can only be ascertained as work is signed off by the Building Control Officer (BCO) throughout the life of the project.

 Developers and Contractors should also have knowledge of the regulations and will likely have regular suppliers that they trust to help them ensure compliance.
 However, with more and more developments being client-led and marketing playing a big part in a client’s decision-making, this is not always the case.

 So, how do you balance the architects’ designs with the clients’ desires and the wrath of the building inspector?

 How can I check my windows and doors comply?

-We show u values; certificate numbers and air flow on our quotes.
-By declaring the total EA on our quotes and order document we help you ensure you achieve the levels required to ensure compliance.
+- We show U-values, certificate numbers, and airflow on our quotes.
+By declaring the total EA on our quotes and order document, we help you achieve the required levels to ensure compliance.

-CE Marks are displayed on all order and quote paperwork and certificates can be downloaded via our website.
+- UKCA Marks are displayed on all order and quote paperwork, and certificates can be downloaded via our website.

-To ensure compliance with Part Q we have the most comprehensive range of products tested to PAS 24: 2016.
-We also host a Part Q CPD aimed at understanding Part Q and attaining compliance.
+- To ensure compliance with Part Q, we have the most comprehensive range of products tested to PAS 24: 2016.